 Strict liability under 4 O.S. § 42.1

 Under 4 O.S. § 42.1, an owner whose dog bites another person is liable for damages regardless of any prior history of aggression and regardless of whether the owner knew about such history.
 Proof of ownership at the time of the bite, the bite itself, and resulting injury establish liability.
 The statute applies when the injured person was in a public place or lawfully on private property.
-See our page on Oklahoma dog bite liability laws and our FAQ on whether Oklahoma is a strict liability dog bite state.
+See our page on Oklahoma’s dog bite statutory framework and our FAQ on strict-liability dog attack questions.

 How Oklahoma law improved on the old common-law one-bite rule

 Before 4 O.S. § 42.1 was enacted, Oklahoma followed the common-law one-bite rule, which required proof the owner knew or should have known the dog was dangerous, typically through a prior bite.
 That standard gave owners a shield for the first attack.
 Section 42.1 eliminated that protection: the first bite is now fully compensable, and prior dangerous behavior is no longer a required element.
 Evidence of prior complaints to animal control can still strengthen a case, though it is not required.
-If a landlord had notice of a dangerous animal on rental property and failed to act, our premises liability lawyers can evaluate whether the property owner also bears responsibility.
+If a landlord had notice of a dangerous animal on rental property and failed to act, our team handling property owner liability claims can evaluate whether the property owner also bears responsibility.

 Comparative fault and your recovery

 Oklahoma follows modified comparative fault under 23 O.S. § 13.
 If a court finds you contributed to the attack by provoking or taunting the dog, your damages are reduced by your percentage of fault.
 Recovery is barred only if fault exceeds 50%.
 At exactly 50% fault you can still recover proportionately.
-See our page on comparative and contributory negligence in Oklahoma for a full explanation.
+See our page on how fault apportionment works in Oklahoma for a full explanation.

 What a dog bite injury case may be worth